eToThePiIPower/quotebook/README.md

 bin/rails server
 ```

-I'm also using dotenv for environment variable management.
+We're also using dotenv for environment variable management.
 You will probably
 need to set a Devise secret key in by creating a `.env` file and adding the
 following line: